RDR2Blackwater/counter-strike1.6-zpserver/README.md

 **Dockerfile**

-Most of Dockerfile about counter-strike1.6 server cannot work now due to improper configurations about SteamCMD, so I write a [Dockerfile][Dockerfile] as example.
+Most of Dockerfile about counter-strike1.6 server cannot work now due to improper configurations about SteamCMD, so I write a [Dockerfile](./Dockerfile) as example.